Cortical graynet¶

 The following steps should help you get started and going quickly:

-• It is highly recommended that you perform quality control on the Freesurfer outputs before you use them for analysis.
-Such QC is quite easy now using visualqc.
+It is highly recommended that you perform quality control on the Freesurfer outputs before you use them for analysis.
+This QC is quite easy now using visualqc

 If graynet is installed without error, you should have graynet command in your path.
 Just type graynet and you should see it display options and usage instructions, as presented in Command line interface page.